idaholab/virtual_test_bed/doc/content/msr/msr_generic/depletion/model.md

 ### Vector Post-processors

 The last blocks are for post-processors, debug options, and outputs.
-A post-processor can be thought of as a function to derive a variable of interest from the solution.
+A post-processor can be thought of as a function to compute a quantity of interest from the solution.
 In this case, the constant flux at each burnup step defined earlier are used in the [!style color=orange](BatemanVPP) listed in this block which accomplishes the primary task of this model.